RahulModak74/MW_Geometric_Intelligence/README.md

 ---
 Linkedin Article: https://www.linkedin.com/pulse/339-years-later-physics-ai-path-alternative-solving-pdes-rahul-modak-ewh8f

+What are log files:

+They are first proof that 1000 Quabit Quantum Computing is possible on a laptop for sparse hilbert space..
+And scalable..A global benchmark shattering result!

 ## What This Is

 The Modak-Walawalkar (MW) Framework is a physics-first foundational model for inference on learned Riemannian manifolds.
 Instead of deriving and solving PDEs as Newton Lagrangian approach , it encodes physical laws as Bayesian priors, trains a Variational Autoencoder to learn the curved surface of all physically possible states, and answers queries in a single O(n) forward pass — reducing the computational state space from O(n^k) to O(n), a ~10⁶× reduction for classical PDE problems (k=3).